 You could spend a full day exploring the NYPL and Bryant Park, both are slow paced, easy-going things to do in New York City.

 Fun fact: The two lions in front of the library are called Patience and Fortitude, here’s why.

 #15.
 Catch an outdoor movie at Bryant Park (summer only)

 If you’re visiting during summer, Bryant Park hosts “Movies in the Park” every Monday.
 The lawn opens at 5pm and movies start at sunset.
 Bring a cozy blanket and arrive early because it gets busy!

+If you’re looking for one of the best things to do in NYC, look no more.
 There’s no better way to end a summer evening in New York City than watching a movie in the park.
 You’ll be itching to move here in no time.

 #16.
 Try the Cereal Milk Ice Cream from Milk Bar